 Hypothyroidism in cats is a rare, complex glandular disorder caused by an under-active thyroid gland.
 Fortunately, this serious condition is usually not deadly and can be successfully treated if recognized in a timely manner.
-This article will provide you with a comprehensive overview of everything you need to know about hypothyroidism in cats.
+This article will provide you with a comprehensive overview of everything you need to know about hypothyroidism symptoms, problems & treatment.

 Hypothyroidism is a disorder of the endocrine system caused by an under-active thyroid gland.
 The thyroid gland is a large endocrine gland (endocrine glands secrete hormones directly into the blood), located in the neck of the cat just below the larynx (Figure 1).